FateMeetsLuck/dmildew/README.md

 ## Building

 Building the library is as simple as writing `dub build` in a terminal in the main project directory.
 To build the REPL and script runner one can write `dub build dmildew:run` in the same directory as the main project.
+Add `-b release` to the build commands to generate an optimized binary that performs slightly better than the default debugging build.

 ## Running the Examples